Álvaro López (Chilean footballer)

-Álvaro Fabián López Ojeda (born 24 September 1992) is a Chilean former footballer who played as a forward for General Velásquez.
+Álvaro Fabián López Ojeda (born 24 September 1992) is a Chilean former footballer who played as a forward for Lautaro de Buin.

 Career

 A product of the Cobreloa youth system, López moved to Calama in 2009 at the age of sixteen, and made his professional debut in 2010 in a match against Unión San Felipe.
 In 2015, he switched to Barnechea.